By HQ SDDC, Command Affairs OfficeDecember 7, 2007

-The Military Surface Deployment and Distribution Command recently announced it has entered into an agreement with the Federal Emergency Management Agency to use the Intelligent Road/Rail Information Server to support effective decision making during emergency response and recovery situations.
+The Military Surface Deployment and Distribution Command (SDDC) announced it has entered into an agreement with the Federal Emergency Management Agency (FEMA) to use the Intelligent Road/Rail Information Server (IRRIS) to support effective decision making during emergency response and recovery situations.

 IRRIS is an award-winning, web-based transportation security and logistics application.
 It integrates critical information about transportation infrastructure from more than 400 data sets - including data on roads, bridges, tunnels, and dams, along with near-real-time information on weather, traffic, and vehicle locations.